Im-Beast/Metin2-Ranks/README.md

    - killing friendly monsters [excluding food sources like cow or sheep]
    - killing people which ranks are positive or neutral

- * if you're playing with keepInventory set to true people which have negative ranks have chance to loose some of their items.
-Cruel can loose up to 4 items with 40% chance each.
+ * if you're playing with keepInventory set to true people which have negative ranks have chance to drop some of their items.
+Cruel can drop up to 10 items with 20% chance each.